 Tribal governments in Alaska have all the immunities and privileges available to other federally acknowledged Indian tribes by virtue of their government-to-government relationship with the United States as well as the responsibilities, powers, limitations and obligations of such tribes.

 Although tribally owned lands are in fee simple status, and fire management responsibilities are not identified in ANCSA, ANILCA, or 620 DM 5.3, tribal lands are currently treated similarly to ANCSA Corporation lands for fire management purposes.
-See Fire Management Considerations for ANCSA Corporation LandsFire Management Considerations for ANCSA Corporation Lands above.
+See Fire Management Considerations for ANCSA Corporation Lands above.

 Federally Administered Indian Trust Lands (including Native Allotments)